bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/atomic-swaps.md

 A non-atomic trivial solution would have Alice send her coins to Bob, and then have Bob send other coins to Alice - but Bob has the option of going back on his end of the bargain and simply not following through with the protocol, ending up with both sets of coins.

-Atomic swaps can be used for trading between BEP2 tokens, or for trading crosss different blockchains.
+Atomic swaps can be used for trading between BEP2 tokens, or for trading across different blockchains.

 ## Hash Timer Locked Contract